 Assumption of Mary

-In Ancient time people have different assumption- people celebrate the day by public lighting and bonfires at night.
-There are several symbolic images and story related to that incident.
+In ancient times people have different assumptions- people celebrate the day by public lighting and bonfires at night.
+There are several symbolic images and stories related to that incident.
 In some other places, people throw the coin from their windows on the road and it is a symbol of prosperity.
-People believed that the blue colour is associated with the virgin mary because this colour is associated with the heaven colour and it is the sign of truth and clarity.
+People believed that the blue color is associated with the virgin Mary because this color is associated with the heaven color and it is the sign of truth and clarity.

 Feast Of The Assumption Of Mary

 Many countries celebrate the day in a different way.
 During Assumption Day in France, it is a public holiday.
 This is a very important holiday in France.
 Some stores, public transport are open but banks, post offices or govt offices are closed.

 In Greece, this day is a very popular summer festival.
 In Poland, this day is also popular as the feast of our lady of herbs.
 The city is decorated with sweet smell bouquet and green herbs.
 In churches, children sing rhymes and do dance in regional culture.
 This day is the blessing of the herbs, flowers, and garden foods.